solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   [Input-output operations per second (IOPS):] IOPS can be configured based on your performance needs.

-    ![][8]
+    ![][7]

-Some of these features are not exclusive to Flexible Server.
-However, as further sections of the guide demonstrate, Flexible Server exposes far more versatility and is the preferred PaaS MySQL choice in Azure for new and existing apps.
+**Some of these features are not exclusive to Flexible Server.
+Further guide sections demonstrate Flexible Server exposes far more versatility and is the preferred Azure Database for MySQL choice in Azure for new and existing apps.**

-##### Flexible Server video introduction

-Watch [this video by Data Exposed] to learn more about Flexible Server's advantages.

-> ![Tip] **Tip**: [Data Exposed] touches on a wide range of Azure data
-> content.
-It is a good resource for developers.

 ##### Flexible Server pricing & TCO